alliance-apps/VeniceRCON-documentation/docs/general/plugin/overview.md

 !!! info "meta.yaml"
     meta.yaml will hold the basic configurations of your plugin

+    More details about the file layoout can be found [here](./meta.md)

 !!! info "index.js"
     this is the entry point for your plugin and should export a single function

+    More details about the file layoout can be found [here](./script.md)

 # Developing Plugins